 Park and Ride

-Fares are £3 per adult, £2 for 5 – 19 year olds and £5 for a group of up to five (maximum 2 adults), reducing to £2.50, £1.70 and £4 respectively after 12noon each day and all day Saturday.
-Concession passes are £1.50 all day.
+Fares are £3.50 per adult, £2.50 for 5 – 19 year olds and £7.00 for a group of up to five (maximum 2 adults), reducing to £2.50, £2.00 and £5.00 respectively after 12noon each day and all day Saturday.
+Concession tickets are £2.00 all day.
 Buses operate up to every 15 minutes from 7am to 7pm Monday to Saturday and drop off/pick up in West End Road and Princes Street (both a few minutes’ walk from the ground).
-For evening games, late buses (labelled as no. 66) run back to the London Road (Copdock) car park at 21:39 and 22:39 and to the Martlesham car park at 22:15 and 23:15.
+For evening games, late buses (Service no. 66) run back to the Martlesham car park only at 22:15 and 23:15.

 More information can be found here: www.ipswichparkandride.co.uk.